xdssio/spoonbill/README.md

 For the sake of consistency, we implemented the *keys*, *values*, *items* and the search APIs naively with another metadata modal.Dict, which makes them slow.

-It is recommended to use it mostly as cache.
+It is recommended to use it mostly as a cache.

-The ModalStore is initiated with a stub outside the runtime with data optionally, and cannot be updated outside the app by design.
+The ModalStore is initiated with a **stub** outside the runtime with data optionally and cannot be updated outside the app by design.

-Within the runtime, the handler is passed to the store to be able to update the data.
+Within the runtime, the **context app** is passed to the store to be able to update the data.

+Within a function, only the **name** of the dict is needed.

 ```python
 import modal